Penang: Land

 Penang Island is physically connected to mainland Seberang Perai by two road bridges the 13.5 km Penang Bridge and the 24 km Second Penang Bridge.
-Seberang Perai is accessible through the North-South Expressway, a 966 km expressway that stretches along the western part of Peninsular Malaysia.
-Other major toll routes in the state include the Butterworth Outer Ring Road (BORR) and the Butterworth-Kulim Expressway.
+Seberang Perai is accessible through the North–South Expressway, a 966 km expressway that stretches along the western part of Peninsular Malaysia.
+Other major toll routes in the state include the Butterworth Outer Ring Road (BORR) and the Butterworth–Kulim Expressway.

 In addition, the Keretapi Tanah Melayu (KTM) West Coast Line runs through Seberang Perai, with the Butterworth railway station serving as the principal terminal in northwestern Malaysia.
-Aside from regular KTM services, Butterworth is also one of the main stops of the Eastern and Oriental Express service between Bangkok and Singapore.
+Aside from regular KTM services, Butterworth is also one of the main stops of the Eastern & Oriental Express between Bangkok and Singapore.
 Penang Sentral is the main transit hub within Penang, located in close proximity to the Sultan Abdul Halim Ferry Terminal and the Butterworth railway station.

 Excluding toll routes, Penang's road system covered a distance of 6725.1 km as of 2023.
 Within George Town, the Tun Dr Lim Chong Eu Expressway is a coastal highway that runs along the city's eastern seaboard, connecting the city centre with the Penang Bridge, the Bayan Lepas Free Industrial Zone and the Second Penang Bridge.
 The Federal Route 6 is a pan-island trunk road that circles the city, while the George Town Inner Ring Road serves as the main thoroughfare within the city centre.